MikeFultonDev/cics-banking-sample-application-cbsa/etc/install/base/uss_build/README.md

 This will install:
 - `batchtsocmd` - For executing TSO commands in batch mode (published package from PyPI)
-- `zos-ccsid-converter` - For EBCDIC/ASCII file conversion (published package from PyPI)
+  - Note: `batchtsocmd` automatically installs `zos-ccsid-converter` as a dependency for EBCDIC/ASCII conversion
 - Other dependencies as needed

 **Note**: The `zoautil_py` package is typically pre-installed on z/OS systems.
 If not available, contact your system administrator.